A gathering. A writing circle. A community of story keepers and legacy makers …

 Are you ready to create your luscious legacy project?

-The next round begins on July 10th.
+The next round begins shortly.
+Stay tuned for dates.

 early bird investment $297

 writers :: you are a writer and you love the idea of writing in the company of fellow writers